 There are two types of catalogs available – Partner catalogs and Custom catalogs :-

-- Custom catalogs – As the name says these are the catalogs that you add manually to SCCM.
+- Custom catalogs – As the name says, these are the SCCM catalogs that you add manually to SCCM.
 You can always add a custom catalog from a third-party update vendor to Configuration Manager.
 Most of all remember that custom catalogs use HTTPS and the updates must be digitally signed.
-For example Adobe offers custom catalog.
+For example, Adobe offers custom catalog.

-If you would like to know some of the free SCCM Third-Party Software Update Catalogs, navigate to Software Library > Overview > Software Updates > Third-Party Software Update Catalogs.
+If you would like to know some free SCCM Third-Party Software Update Catalogs, navigate to Software Library > Overview > Software Updates > Third-Party Software Update Catalogs.